suhuf/Salah-Time-grabber-WIP/README.md

 **Works in progress:**

-Now adding Arduino display (for practice with embedding python with arduino IDE):
+Now adding Arduino display (for practice with embedding python with arduino IDE) plan on adding times from python script into "Arduino IDE":

 Video:

 https://github.com/suhuf/Salah-Time-grabber-WIP/assets/105312929/140669eb-bbfa-44ae-ace9-39d02ef3228f

 Add another input field for country or automatically add country based on zipcode